Psychiatric evaluation frequently plays a key role in resolving both civil and criminal legal matters.

 Dr. Jacqueline Landess treats patients in inpatient and correctional settings.
 She serves on committees for the American Academy of Psychiatry and the Law, as well as the Missouri Psychiatric Physicians Association.
 While in medical school, she earned a law degree, with a focus on mental health law.

 Dr. William Newman is the medical director of the Adult Inpatient Psychiatry Unit at SSM Health Saint Louis University Hospital.
-He is councilor for the American Academy of Psychiatry and the Law and associate editor of Current Psychiatry.
+He serves on the executive council for American Academy of Psychiatry and the Law and is associate editor of Current Psychiatry.

 Dr. Lauren Schwarz is a clinical neuropsychologist, providing assessment for abnormal cognitive conditions resulting from neurologic disease, neurodegenerative disorders, or psychiatric disorders.